BackofenLab/GraphClust-2/README.md

 ### Demo instance:
 A running demo instance of Galaxy-GraphClust is available at http://bit.ly/GalaxyGraphClust.
 Please note this instance is exactly the same Docker container which we offer here.
-It has limited computation capacity, intended for demonstration and limited testing purposes and currently it is not planned to have a long-time availability.
+It has limited computation capacity and intended for demonstration and testing purposes.
+Currently it is not planned to have a long-time availability.
 We recommend to follow instructions above.

 #### Setup support:
 In case you encountered problems please check the [FAQ page](./FAQ.md) or contact us using Issues tab.